-Children’s Preventative Dental Care
+Children’s Preventative Dental Care in Charlotte, NC

 Dr. Greg Reece and the dental care team at Dentistry of the Queen City are passionate about providing high-quality dental care to patients of all ages.
 We welcome young patients to our office and provide age-appropriate dental care and oral hygiene advice so that growing smiles can develop healthy oral habits.
 Our family dentist office in Charlotte, NC is your local dental home for the long term maintenance of your child’s smile.
 We offer the convenience of enabling all members of your family to receive the dental care they need under one roof.